bread-printer/read_write_and_prove/Chapter_4.md

 Converse: If there is a real number with square root less than 8, then that number is greater than or equal to 50 and less than or equal to 100.

+## Tips on Quantifaction
+- Check the universe for each of the variables.
+- When a quantifier on a variable in a statement is a universal quantifier, it implied in the writing.
+Example: "If x is negative, then x^2 is positive" ==> "For all real numbers, if x is negtive,  then x^2 is positive".
+- Suppose a statement restricts a variable _x_ to a proper subset _A_ of the universe.
+"For all x ∈ A, property p(x) holds".
+This is an implication of: "∀x,(x ∈ A -> p(x))
+- Suppose a statement restricts the variable to a proper subset A of the universe as in the statement form.
+"For some x ∈ A, property p(x) holds".
+This is a conjuction of: "∃x,(x ∈ A ∧ p(x))"
+- Just do negation if its easy
+- Write out the complicated statements in symbols.
+Check if you can write implication.
+- Do not use logical connectives between quantifiers.
+NO ∀x V ∀y for example
+- The most important negation is one many forget: the negation of an implication.
+- Practice.
+If you get a theorem or a definition, try negating it to see how it can work or not.